Democrats (Croatia)

-The Democrats (Demokrati) are a centre-left Croatian political party headed by Mirando Mrsić.
+The Democrats (Demokrati) are a minor centre-left Croatian political party founded by Mirando Mrsić.
 The party was founded on the 20 October 2018 in Zagreb.
 It was officially registered with the Ministry of Public Administration on 27 November 2018.

 According to the party, their program is based on a "long-term, stable, sustainable development of Croatia.

 The party was part of the Amsterdam Coalition, an electoral alliance of seven Croatia liberal political parties, that participated in the 2019 European Parliament election in Croatia.

 Political position

 At the founding congress, Mrsić stated that the party will campaign for "a Croatia where everybody is paid for their work and of which they can live, has a dignified pension, equal access to quality health care, equal opportunity in education and to live safely in a clean and healthy environment."